Heights student taken into custody for bringing gun to campus - NewsBreak

 WICHITA, Kan.
 (KSNW) — A Wichita Heights High School student has been taken into custody for bringing a gun to campus.

-On Tuesday, the Heights received a tip that a student was in possession of a gun at the school.
+On Tuesday, the school received a tip that a student was in possession of a gun at the school.
 Security officers and the School Resource Officer immediately took the student into custody.

 The school says there were no threats made at any time, and no injuries were reported.